clhoultby/c3-last-titain/party_kdaav_paal_vadu.md

 ## Researching anicent gods
 - History of the gods / asmodiaus
-- connection to inferal children
+- connection to infernal children